Ohio Wage Garnishment Laws

 Skip this Ohio-specific step and your application gets bounced.

 Here is the rule that catches out-of-state creditors and new collectors: in Ohio you cannot simply file for garnishment after winning your judgment.
-ORC 2716.02 requires the judgment creditor to first make a written fifteen-day demand on the debtor for the amount due over and above what is exempt.
-This demand must be mailed by regular mail with a certificate of mailing, sent by certified mail with return receipt, or served by the court, and proof of that mailing or service has to be attached to the garnishment affidavit later.
+ORC 2716.02 requires the creditor to first make a written fifteen-day demand on the debtor for the amount due over and above what is exempt, delivered by regular mail with a certificate of mailing, by certified mail with return receipt, or by service of the court.
 No proof of the demand, no order.

 The fifteen-to-forty-five-day window

-There is a second deadline buried in ORC 2716.02 that catches even experienced collectors: the demand has to be made at least fifteen days and not more than forty-five days before the order is sought.
-In other words, the fifteen days is a floor, not the whole story — if you let the demand go stale and wait past day forty-five to file, the demand expires and you have to start over with a fresh one.
-The practical move is to send the demand only once you are ready to file behind it, because the locate, the address confirmation, and the affidavit all have to land inside that narrow window.
+There is a second deadline buried in ORC 2716.02 that catches even experienced collectors: the demand must be made at least fifteen days and not more than forty-five days before the order is sought.
+The fifteen days is a floor, not the whole story — let the demand go stale past day forty-five and you start over with a fresh one.
+So send the demand only once you are ready to file behind it: the locate, the address confirmation and the affidavit all have to land inside that window.

 The Ohio Garnishment Sequence